– Download Full ALI History Timeline

 The 1974 version of the ANSI B-153.1 standard went through revisions in 1981 and 1990.
 On Oct.
 1, 1998, ANSI/ALI ALCTV-1998, “Safety Requirements for the Construction, Testing and Validation of Automotive Lifts” was adopted as the new nationally recognized consensus standard for the lift industry replacing ANSI B-153.1.
 The ANSI/ALI ALCTV standard became fully effective in April 2000.

 Of significant importance in this new standard was the requirement for independent, third-party product testing and certification.
 The 1998 version of this American National Standard was withdrawn on Nov.
 4, 2007 and replaced by American National Standard ANSI/ALI ALCTV-2006.
-On June 20, 2013, ALCTV-2011 became the current edition.
+On June 20, 2013, ALCTV-2011 went into effect.
+It was itself replaced by ANSI/ALI ALCTV-2017, which was approved by ANSI on Jan.
+24, 2017, and took effect July 24, 2018.
+This version of the standard reflects significant updates to the testing that must be performed by an NRTL to confirm that a lift meets the requirements outlined in the standard.

 The ALI Lift Certification Program received initial American National Standard Institute (ANSI) accreditation in November 2001.
 ANSI’s accreditation program was established to provide government and industry with a high level of confidence in the integrity of third-party product certification programs.
 After a program has been accredited, continued conformance with program qualification requirements is verified by ANSI auditors through annual on-site and factory assessments.